-Maybe you are heading up the California coast to visit Yosemite, or perhaps there’s a wedding coming up at a small town in the Midwest that you definitely can’t miss.
-You may be stymied about whether it makes more sense to drive to your destination or fly and which is kinder on your wallet.
-There are a variety of factors to consider, such as how quickly you need to get where you are going; how expensive airfare is vs. a rental car and hotel room; whether you love road tripping or perhaps hate flying; and more.
+Maybe you are heading up the California coast to visit Yosemite, or perhaps there’s an out-of-town wedding coming up that you can’t miss.
+You may be wondering whether it makes more sense to drive to your destination or fly and which is kinder on your wallet.
+There are a variety of factors to consider, such as how quickly you need to get where you are going; how expensive airfare is vs. a rental car and hotel room; and more.

-So before you start booking flights for a getaway or thinking about tuning up your car for an adventure across several states, take a look at whether it’s cheaper to fly or drive.
-It may be an obvious choice or a personal decision, but here’s how to size up the dollars and cents.
+So before you start booking flights for a getaway or thinking about tuning up your car for a roadtrip, take a look at whether it’s cheaper to fly or drive.
+Here’s how to size up the cost.

 Pros and Cons of Driving vs Flying